aws-powertools/powertools-lambda-python/docs/quickstart.md

             Value: !Sub "https://${ServerlessRestApi}.execute-api.${AWS::Region}.amazonaws.com/Prod/hello/"
     ```

-Few things happened here.
-Firstly, we imported required x-ray SDK classes.
+A lot has happened here.
+First, we imported required X-ray SDK classes.
-`xray_recorder` is instance of global AWS X-Ray recorder class that will begin/end segments/subsegments and send them to the X-Ray daemon.
+`xray_recorder` is a global AWS X-ray recorder class instance that starts/ends segments/sub-segments and sends them to the X-ray daemon.
-In order to create new sub-segments we use `xray_recorder.in_subsegment` method as context manager.
+To build new sub-segments, we use `xray_recorder.in_subsegment` method as a context manager.
-By using custom subsegments we were able to add granular sub-traces visible in our X-RAY console, separated by called method name.
+Using customized sub-segments, we were able to add visible granular sub-traces into our X-ray, separated by the method name.
-Also we track lambda cold start by setting global variable outside of handler.
-Variable is set only during lambda runtime initialization.
+Also, we track lambda cold start by setting global variable outside of a handler.
+The variable is defined only when lambda is initialized.
-In order to enable tracing for our Lambda we need to configure it in our SAM template.yaml and add `Tracing: Active` under lambda `Properties` section.
+To allow the tracking of our Lambda, we need to set it up in our SAM template and add `Tracing: Active` under lambda `Properties` section.
-!!!
-Info
-    Interested in diving deep in Context Managers and understanding benefits of using them?
-Follow [article](https://realpython.com/python-with-statement/) from Real Python.
-!!!
-Info
-   If you want to understand how Lambda execution environment works and why cold starts may occur, follow great [blog series](https://aws.amazon.com/blogs/compute/operating-lambda-performance-optimization-part-1/.

-Can we simplify it, so we don't need to worry about adding segment or subsegments?
-Lets see how Powertools Lambda can help us here.

 === "app.py"

     ```python hl_lines="1 11 13 19 21 27"